What Was Pele's Net Worth and Salary?

 Death

-Unfortunately, Pelé died on December 29, 2022, at the age of 82 after battling a number of health issues.
-He was diagnosed with colon cancer in 2021, and in November 2022 contracted COVID-19 and developed a respiratory infection.
+Unfortunately, Pelé died on December 29, 2022, at the age of 82, after battling a number of health issues.
+He was diagnosed with colon cancer in 2021, and in November 2022, he contracted COVID-19 and developed a respiratory infection.
 On December 3, 2022, it was reported that Pelé had become unresponsive to his chemotherapy, and it was replaced with palliative care.
 His widow, Marcia Aoki, inherited 30% of Pelé's assets per his will.
 In March 2023, Kihali Pelé Stadium in Rwanda was renamed in his honor.

 Real Estate

-In 1974, soon after signing with the New York Cosmos, Pelé bought an apartment at 54th and Second avenue in New York City.
+In 1974, soon after signing with the New York Cosmos, Pelé bought an apartment at 54th and Second Avenue in New York City.

-In 1979, Pelé paid $156,000 for a one acre waterfront property in East Hampton, New York.
+In 1979, Pelé paid $156,000 for a one-acre waterfront property in East Hampton, New York.
 Soon after buying the property, he built a 3,400 expanded mansion.
 He listed the home for sale in March 2018 for $3.25 million.
 He accepted $2.85 million in August 2018.